boostgpt/boostgpt-whatsapp/README.md

 ## Features

-- Can reply direct messages
+- Can reply to direct messages

 ## Requirements